Classic No Bake Cookies Recipe

 These are cookies are very quick and easy to make.
 They require no baking and there’s no need to turn on the oven.
-You simply cook all the ingredients on a stove top and then scoop portions of the mixture onto parchment paper and let it harden.
+Start off by cooking milk, sugar, butter and cocoa powder in a saucepan on medium heat until it comes to a boil.
+Then, remove from heat and mix in oats, peanut butter, vanilla extract and salt.
+Finally, scoop portions of the mixture onto wax paper and let it harden.
+Enjoy!

 They are slightly hard and crispy on the outside and fudgy and chewy on the inside.
 They are sweet and have a wonderful rich chocolate flavor with hints of peanut butter.